-The story of David's victory over Goliath has inspired
+The story of David's victory over Goliath has inspired millions

-though the odds were against them, they could win.
+were against them, they could win.
 It is the story of a young shepherd

 boy who no one had ever heard of, but who defeated a giant with

 a single stone from his sling, and who rocketed to fame, fortune,

 We might think that David was simply lucky.
-Maybe he just
+Maybe he just happened

-there things we can we learn from David that will help us do what he did?
+we can we learn from David that will help us do what he did?
 Can

 we learn from David's victory over Goliath how we can slay our

 own giants and become overnight successes?